PREPARE

 PREPARE includes guidance on the management of animal facilities, since in-house experiments are dependent upon their quality.
 This includes a suggestion for a contract between the animal facility and research group, and practical suggestions on how to check whether an animal facility is ready for the experiments you plan.
 Master Plans and Contingency Plans for the facility and for the individual research projects are also very useful.

-Please also see Norecopa's collection of links to recorded webinars within laboratory animal science, animal welfare and alternatives.
+Please also see Norecopa's collection of links to recorded webinars within laboratory animal science, animal welfare and alternatives, where many of these topics are discussed.

 Two additional resources are recommended: